Kwiatek47/NeuroGradient/README.md

 # 🌳 NeuroGradient

 **NeuroGradient** is an innovative focus and time management application that uses neurofeedback from EEG devices to visualize concentration levels in real-time.
-The app combines Pomodoro techniques with gamification, where your focus grows as a visual tree.
+The app combines proven flow state induction techniques with gamification, where your focus grows as a visual tree.

 ## 📋 Table of Contents